Masterpiece (game): Release (1987 )

 In 1987, a European edition was released.
-The game board pictures a European Cavalier.
+The centre of the game board features The Laughing Cavalier by Frans Hals (1624, Wallace Collection).
 Modern new design of money pack.
-New and different art card set.
+New and different art card set featuring paintings from the National Gallery (London) and the Art Institute of Chicago.
 The value cards are badge size of 2 1/2 inches by 3 1/2 inches.